amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 And Life's fruition is its vital dream!

-TO MAY HOWARD JACKSON ó SCULPTOR
+TO MAY HOWARD JACKSON ‚Äî SCULPTOR

 You saw the vision in the face of clay,
 And fixed it through the magic of a hand
-Obedient unto the willís command,
+Obedient unto the will‚Äôs command,
 In forms impervious to Time's decay:
 Historian of bloods that interplay
 Confusedly within a cryptic land,